What Is MTC?

 MTC provides planning, funding, coordination and technical assistance to cities, counties, transit agencies and other partners to bring the region together — to make life better for residents and make the Bay Area’s transportation system more resilient to future challenges.

-Learn more about the agency’s history and the Equity Platform that guides MTC’s work.
+Learn more about the agency’s history, its Equity Platform, and the Mission, Vision and Values that guide MTC’s work.

 MTC History